gamedev-at-ariel/05-tilemap-pathfinding/README.md

-# Unity week 5: Scene building, tilemaps and path-finding
+# Unity week 5: Two-dimensional scene-building and path-finding

-A project with step-by-step scenes illustrating how to construct a scene using tilemaps, and how to do path-finding.
+A project with step-by-step scenes illustrating how to construct a 2D scene using tilemaps, and how to do path-finding using the BFS algorithm.

 ## Credits